The Logos Program

 3. The Old and New Testaments of the Bible are the inspired Word of God.

-4. There is one God, externally existing in three persons:
+4. There is one God, eternally existing in three persons:

 a.
 God the Father,